-If error messages with the prefix Parse Exception are listed in the progress screen, the associated schema objects do not appear in the converted model.
+If error messages with the prefix Parse Exception are listed in the migration log, manual intervention is required to resolve the issues.
 To complete the converted model:

-- Note the captured model schema object that caused the error. - Select that schema object in the captured model. - Inspect the properties on the schema object in the captured model for possible causes of the error. - Modify a property of the schema object in the captured model.
-For example, you might comment out one line of a stored procedure. - 5.
-From the Object menu, select Parse.

-Note: The Parse option is available only after creating the converted model.
+- Note the converted model schema object that failed. - Select that schema object in the converted model. - Copy the schema objects DDL and paste it into the translation scratch editor (displayed by clicking Migration, then Translation Scratch Editor). - 4.
+Inspect the properties on the schema object in the translation scratch editor for possible causes of the error. - Modify a property of the schema object in the translation scratch editor.
+For example, you might comment out one line of a stored procedure. - Translate using the appropriate translator. - 7.
+If the error appears again, repeat steps 2 to 6. - If the error cannot be resolved in this way, it is best to modify the object manually in the converted model.